Komet2005/GAS-Coviva-Hager/README.md

 **Credits**

-The code is based on @tylerrmit/homebridge-coviva-hager adapted to use for this Google Apps Script (GAS) plugin.
+The code is based on @tylerrmit/homebridge-coviva-hager and have been adapted to be use as Google Apps Script (GAS) plugin.